amir2000.nl photography logo

 Exposure: 1/250 sec | ISO: 125 | Aperture: F7.1 | Focal Length: 31 mm | © amir2000.nl

-From a distance the diagonal band cuts through the grid like a path on a hillside.
+From a distance the diagonal band cuts through the grid like a path on a hillside and gives the mass intent.

-Windows repeat like notes and the diagonal carries the melody.
+Rows repeat like notes and the diagonal carries the melody while the verticals hold the time signature steady.

-Close view of stepped glazing and fins on the NautaDutilh facade Zuidas Amsterdam
+Close view of stepped glazing and metal fins at NautaDutilh facade with shifting reflections

 Camera: Canon EOS R5 Mark II | Lens: EF24-70mm f/2.8L II USM